toluomoseyin/toluomoseyin/README.md

 <h1 align="center">Hi 👋, I'm Tolu Omoseyin</h1>
-<h3 align="center">A passionate Backend & DevOps Engineer, blending the power of code with the art of infrastructure to create seamless, scalable, and resilient software solutions.
-With a passion for automation and a knack for problem-solving, I thrive in driving innovation and efficiency across the software development lifecycle.
-Let's build and deploy greatness together!</h3>

 - 💬 Ask me about **docker, kubernetes, aws, .net, c#, sql, linux, bash, python, jenkins, terraform, ansible, cicd, backend development**

 - 📫 How to reach me **toluomoseyin01@gmail.com**